Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Diagrammatic Monte Carlo Algorithm

 \subsection{Bold diagrammatic Monte Carlo iterative scheme}

 The self-consistent nature of BDMC implies that the calculation is performed iteratively.
 Starting from the propagators $G$ and $\Gamma$ (for the first iteration, they are just some initial guess), the self-energies $\Sigma$ and $\Pi$ are calculated by diagrammatic Monte Carlo.
 They are used next in the Dyson equations to compute new values of the propagators, and the simulation continues with updated propagator lines.
 After a large enough number of iterations, the process converges.

-A useful trick to accelerate this convergence is to perform a weighted average over different iterations.\cite{ProkofevSvistunovBoldPRL} More precisely, the self-energy $\Sigma_n$ that we plug into the Dyson equation after iteration $n$ is a weighted average of the Monte Carlo result of iteration $n$, and of $\Sigma_{n-1}$.
-The corresponding weighting coefficients can be optimized to obtain small statistical errors as well as fast $n$-dependent convergence.
+A useful trick to accelerate this convergence is to perform a weighted average over different iterations.\cite{ProkofevSvistunovBoldPRL} More precisely, the self-energy $\Sigma_j$ that we plug into the Dyson equation after iteration $j$ is a weighted average of the Monte Carlo result of iteration $j$, and of $\Sigma_{j-1}$.
+The corresponding weighting coefficients can be optimized to obtain small statistical errors as well as fast $j$-dependent convergence.